 A decision to retest must be made, along with notification to the course instructor and academic director, within 48 hours of final posted grade, and declared through the completed Test Self-Analysis Form (TSA), if applicable.
+The academic director reserves the right to extend or modify this deadline based on extenuating circumstances.
 Timing of the retest will be determined by the course instructor and academic director with the goal of completing it in less than 1 week from the original test date.
 Retesting is typically completed by oral examination, short response questions, or repeat multiple-choice questions (MCQ) examination.
 Additionally, students who elect to retest will be required to complete a Retesting Form that corresponds to the appropriate course.
 The Retesting Form must be turned in prior to retesting.
 All retesting forms may be found in the cohort specific Canvas class shell.